keboola/developers-docs/extend/registration/deployment.md

 {: .image-popup}
 ![Screenshot -- Account details](/extend/registration/portal-service-account-2.png)

-Notice both the username and the password.
+Take a note of the username and the password.

 ## Step 2 --- Add Deploy Script
 Add the following deploy script to your repository; name it `deploy.sh`.